finom/finom/docs/FULL_STACK_DEVELOPMENT.md

 # Recommended technological stack for a full-stack application

+(Thie article doesn't make sense today, I need to review and rewrite it)

 The goal:
 - Make development be faster and efficient (cheaper).
 - Make developer's communication within the team as shorter as possible (we don't block each other).